U.S., Japan pull nationals from China, big virus economic hit forecast

 “In our view, the worst is yet to come,” securities firm Nomura said, warning of a severe, near-term blow to China’s economy.

-But in a potentially major step towards finding a vaccine, scientists in Australia said they had developed a lab-grown version of the virus, the first recreated outside China.
+But in a potentially major step toward finding a vaccine, scientists in Australia said they had developed a lab-grown version of the virus, the first recreated outside China.

 The researchers at the Peter Doherty Institute for Infection and Immunity said they would share the sample, grown from an infected patient, with the WHO and global laboratories in the hope of hastening immunization and detection.